maliskovik/ansible-mail/README.md

 # Mail role
-This ansible role installs and configures postfix with opendkim
+This ansible role installs and configures sendmial for small setups or postfix with opendkim for full setups.

 ## Mandatory variables

+* mail_sender: Which agent to use (sendmail(default) or opendkim)
 * opendkim_trusted_hosts -  Host legible for signing
 * postfix_destinations - Hosts to allow forwarding from
 * postfix_networks - postfix networks